greymass/vaulta-dev/documents/stage-1.md

 Two accounts have been identified as unusable based on their permissions.
 Each account exists in a 2-of-2 multisig between the Foundation and Labs.
 The Foundation is shutting down.
 These accounts cannot be used until [Block Producers](#understanding-network-ownership) take action.

 Listed below are the actions to remove the Foundation from these permissions.
+See [technical documentation](../proposals/coredevdist/#updating-permissions) for implementation details.

 #### eosio.mware